Kenny4297/Website/README.md

 --Comming soon--

 ## Troubleshooting
 So far the project has been coming along smoothly!
 This is my first time using 'styled-components', and it is difficult to spot errors in the CSS section, due to the styling being a string, and not actual CSS.
+I resolved this by installing the extension 'vscode-styled-components', and extension that turns the original text into color coordinated CSS styling.
+This makes it easier for me to spot mistakes and results in cleaner code.

 ## Testing
 My goal is to use jest for testing, in the following ways:
 EmailJS Integration, Website Layout, Load Time, Accessibility, and error Error Handling.
+These may change throughout the development process.

-If you have any thoughts on how to make this better, please let me know!
+If you have any suggestions for improvement, please feel free to share them with me.